-Vol. 36 No. 1,2 (2023): The Black and Indigenous Leadership Issue
+Vol. 36 No. 1,2 (2023): Black, Indigenous, and Racialized Women in Leadership

 The advancement of women into leadership positions in organizations continues to be challenging.
 This reality is rooted in systemic and societal structures that disenfranchise women as they move through the corporate ranks or as they struggle to have their voices heard within their own communities.
 There is evidence that women are be-ginning to disrupt dominant gender ideologies by taking different approaches in their careers, within their specific professions.
 Women are taking risks and agreeing to take part in leadership in different organizations.
 However, despite all these efforts, women leaders continue to be underrepresented in every sector of society and this is more pronounced for those from marginalized groups, such as Black, Indigenous, and Racialized (BIR) women.
 For the few that hold leadership positions, little research and literature has been dedicated to their experiences in these roles (Jean-Marie et al.; Sanchez-Hucles and Davis).
 Research has shown that although Black, Indigenous, and Racialized women have made strides in various organizations, they continue to face personal, professional, systemic, and institutional challenges in reaching top leadership positions globally (Jean-Marie et al.; Sanchez-Hucles and Davis).
 Leadership as a concept has significant normative and political capacities, as well as consequences.
 The concept has been discursively overworked and theoretically underdone in policy and in literature.
 We have seen a multiplication of adjectival descriptors: instructional, visionary, moral, e-leadership, servant, entrepreneurial, distributive, transactional, transformational, emotionally intelligent leadership.